microsoftgraph/msgraph-training-restapi/README.md

-# Microsoft Graph Training Module - Build apps with the Microsoft Graph REST API
+# [ARCHIVED] Microsoft Graph Training Module - Build apps with the Microsoft Graph REST API

+## IMPORTANT

+**This project is being archived.
+As part of the archival process, we're closing all open issues and pull requests.**

+**You can continue to use this sample "as-is", but it won't be maintained moving forward.
+We apologize for any inconvenience.**

 This module will introduce you to working with the Microsoft Graph REST API to access data in Office 365.